Skip to content

 }

-The template parameter must be set by logic controlled by the Connect2id server.
+The template parameter must be determined by server-side logic controlled by the Connect2id server deployment.
+It must not be copied directly from an untrusted request parameter.

-If the [param] doesn't get set the effective redirect_uri will remain the template URI, which being a URN will cause the redirection to fail.
+If the [param] value is not set, the effective redirect_uri will remain the template URI.
+Because the template URI is a URN, the redirection will fail.